ztangent/ztangent.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor in the National University of Singapore's [Department of Computer Science](https://www.comp.nus.edu.sg/cs/) with a joint appointment at the [A\*STAR Institute of High Performance Computing (IHPC)](https://www.a-star.edu.sg/ihpc).

 I run the [Cooperative Intelligence & Systems (CoSI)](https://cosilab.github.io) lab, which is focused on ***scaling cooperative intelligence*** via rational, model-based AI engineering.

 *I am actively recruiting PhD students, post-doctoral researchers, and research assistants — see the [recruiting page](/recruiting) for details!*

 Previously, I completed my PhD in the the MIT [Probabilistic Computing Project](http://probcomp.csail.mit.edu/) and [Computational Cognitive Science lab](https://cocosci.mit.edu/), advised by [Vikash Mansinghka](http://probcomp.csail.mit.edu/principal-investigator/) and [Josh Tenenbaum](https://cocosci.mit.edu/josh).

+I publish under the name "Tan Zhi-Xuan".
+This means an [APA citation](https://apastyle.apa.org/style-grammar-guidelines/citations/basic-principles/author-date) should look like (Zhi-Xuan, YYYY).
+"Tan" is my surname (transliterated from Hokkien), "Zhi Xuan" is my given name (in Mandarin / pinyin), and "Xuan" (pronounced *ɕɥɛn / sh-yen*) is the name I usually go by.
+I use [they/them](https://en.pronouns.page/are/they/them) or [she/her](https://en.pronouns.page/are/she/her) pronouns.

+## research interests

 My research on cooperative intelligence sits at the intersection of *Bayesian modeling*, *AI alignment*, and *cognitive science*, asking questions like:
 - How can we specify rich yet structured generative models of human reasoning, decision-making, and value formation?<sup>[1][ref_sips],[2][ref_brbtom],[3][ref_clips],[4][ref_namg],[5][ref_beyond]</sup>